 The Parish of Harberton comprises two rural villages, Harberton and Harbertonford, with several tiny hamlets and isolated farm dwellings.
-According to the 2011 census, these comprise 558 households, split predominantly between the two villages of which Harbertonford is larger.
 The settlements are largely residential and are served by limited local facilities.
-Harberton village includes the Parish Hall, St Andrew's Church, playing field, The Church Inn public house, travel accomodation and Bridge Abrasives and in wider areas, Harberton Cricket Club, Just Indulge in Beauty, Wing & Son Powder Coatings, Courtyard Solicitors LLP and Daynes Farm Shop.
+Harberton Village includes the Parish Hall, St Andrew's Church, playing field, The Church Inn public house, travel accommodation and in wider areas, Harberton Cricket Club and Daynes Farm Shop.

-Harbertonford village includes a village hall, St Peter's Church, a primary school, football club, petrol station, post office, Bindu Yoga Centre, Tahra o'Brien Sport Massage, S&D gutters, Ava Skincare and in wider areas Nkuku Lifestyle store and cafe, Celsuius Air conditioning and Peaceful Meadow Camping.
+Harbertonford village includes a village hall, St Peter's Church, a primary school, football club, petrol station, post office, and in wider areas Nkuku Lifestyle store and cafe, and Peaceful Meadow Camping.

 Access to the parish is provided by the A381 and a small network of minor rural roads.